-The grand kids were over-the-moon excited as we waited to board the train on Friday evening for the 5:00 PM ride.
+The grandkids were over-the-moon excited as we waited to board the train on Friday evening for the 5:00 PM ride.
 And I was impressed at how fast the train was loaded and how very nice the “chefs” were.

 When we walked into the Carolina Shine car, I quickly noticed the beautiful Christmas decor and the plush captain’s chairs.
 We each had a large bag of assorted candy waiting on our tables.

-Special Note: I was told that the train’s capacity was 700 people and I do believe it was full and there were two more trips that night following ours!
+Special Note: I was told that the train’s capacity was 700 people and I do believe it was full.
+There were two more trips that night following ours!

 After boarding the train, the conductor came by and punched the kids’ golden tickets.
 And we were off on an adventure!

 The chef assigned to our car kept the children entertained by dancing and singing at the top of his lungs until it was time for the reading of The Polar Express.

 All of the homes were decorated to the hilt with lights and greenery.
-Santa boarded the train, greeted each child and gave them all a silver sleigh bell.
+Santa boarded the train, greeted each child, and gave them all a silver sleigh bell.

 On the return trip to the Bryson City train depot, we were all given a brochure of Christmas lyrics.
 The chef invited us all to sing along with him and to request our favorite carols.

 We had such a good time riding the Polar Express.
 And the next morning our 3-year-old grandson asked if we could do it again.

 Over 53,000 passengers rode THE POLAR EXPRESS with the Great Smoky Mountains Railroad in 2013!
-The 1 ¼ hour round-trip excursion comes to life as the train departs the Bryson City depot for a journey through the quiet wilderness for a special visit at the North Pole.
+The 1 ¼ hour round-trip excursion comes to life as the train departs the Bryson City depot for a journey through the quiet wilderness for a special visit to the North Pole.

 What special traditions do you have planned for the holidays?